 Why Visit Chicago?

-Yet architecture defines Chicago—the 1871 Great Fire cleared the way for visionaries to invent the skyscraper: Willis Tower (formerly Sears Tower) held world's tallest building title 25 years, and Chicago Architecture Center boat tours reveal Frank Lloyd Wright's influence while cruising beneath bridges on the Chicago River (dyed green for St. Patrick's Day).
-Museums rival the world's finest: Art Institute houses Impressionist masterpieces and Grant Wood's American Gothic, Field Museum's Sue the T-Rex skeleton towers over ancient civilizations, and Museum of Science and Industry fills former 1893 World's Fair palace with U-boats and coal mines.
+Yet architecture absolutely defines Chicago's identity and global reputation—the catastrophic 1871 Great Fire that destroyed much of the city cleared the way for visionary architects to essentially invent the modern skyscraper: Willis Tower (formerly Sears Tower, Skydeck $30–$35) held the world's tallest building title for 25 years (1973-1998), and Chicago Architecture Center's famous boat tours ($45–$75 90 minutes) reveal Frank Lloyd Wright's revolutionary Prairie Style influence, Mies van der Rohe's glass boxes, and contemporary starchitect works while cruising beneath historic bascule bridges on the Chicago River (dyed bright green every March 17 for St. Patrick's Day).
+World-class museums genuinely rival anything found in New York or Europe: Art Institute of Chicago ($32 free Illinois residents Thursdays) houses Impressionist masterpieces from Monet and Renoir, Edward Hopper's Nighthawks, Grant Wood's American Gothic, and comprehensive collections spanning 5,000 years, Field Museum ($38–$45 Sue the T-Rex skeleton included) towers over ancient Egyptian mummies and natural history exhibits in a grand marble hall, Shedd Aquarium ($40–$50) showcases 32,000 aquatic animals, and Museum of Science and Industry ($25–$32) fills the massive former 1893 World's Fair Palace of Fine Arts with interactive exhibits including a captured German U-boat submarine and underground coal mine.

 What to Do